-We have all the information you need about public and private dentists that provide dentures in Ireland.
+We have all the information you need about public and private dental clinics that provide dentures in Ireland.
 Compare all the dentists and contact the dentist in Ireland who's right for you.

 Complete replacement for upper or lower teeth